slackware-es/web/content/docs/shell.md

 On desktops, laptops, and other workstations where the user prefers a graphical interface, most terminals are graphical.
 Slackware includes many graphical terminals, but the most used are KDE's ```konsole```, ```XFCE's Terminal``` and the standard ```xterm```.

 If you are using a graphical interface, check your toolbars or menus.
-Each desktop environment or window manager has a virtual terminal (often called a terminal emulator), and they are all labelled differently.
+Each desktop environment or window manager has a virtual terminal (often called a terminal emulator), and they are all labeled differently.
 Typically though, you will find them under a "System" sub-menu in desktop environments.
 Executing any of these will give you a graphical terminal and automatically run your default shell.

 Basic shell commands